adityaramesh/speech_preprocessing/README.md

 # Agenda

+- Write a visualization module, and switch to a continuous color scheme for the spectogram.
+Use a red-based color scheme.
+The legend should have a color bar with labeled ticks.
+- Write a function to create a plot to visualize the Mel spectogram.
+Transition from blue (for negative values) to red (for positive values).
+The legend should have a color bar with labeled ticks.

 - Implement and test DTW
   - [x] Implement DTW.
-  - [x] Test on toy grid example (make a separate notebook called `warp.py`).
+  - [x] Test on toy example (make a separate notebook called `warp.py`).
-  - [ ] Test with MFCC, using both two-norm and infinity-norm.
+  - [ ] Test with MFCC on TI46, using both two-norm and infinity-norm.
+Compare performance to that of librosa's MFCC implementation. **Ensure that we divide the distance by the length of the pattern that we are attempting to recognize.**
-  - [ ] Function to actually warp one utterance to another given the output of DTW.

 - Find best filter bank for cepstral coefficient representation
-  - [ ] Find best number of filters to use.
+  - [ ] What is the best number of filters to use?
+Is it better to keep or discard the first DCT-II coefficient?
+What is the best number of coefficients to keep?
+  - [ ] Does using rectangular vs Hamming window when computing the STFT matter?
-  - [ ] Which is the best norm to use?
+  - [ ] Which norm works the best?
   - [ ] How to determine horizontal and vertical penalties?

+- [ ] Function to actually warp one utterance to another given the output of DTW.
+This requires a function to supersample audio.

-- [ ] Implement deltas and double deltas
+- [ ] Implement deltas and double deltas.
-- [ ] Implement LPC
+- [ ] Implement LPC.
-- [ ] Implement PLP
+- [ ] Implement PLP.